beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

 ## References and Resources
 - The [original Metropolis sampling paper](http://home.gwu.edu/~stroud/classics/Metropolis53.pdf) - checking out the author list!
+- The code for this post can be found [here](https://github.com/beaucronin/npblog_code).
+Happy hacking!

 [^1]: MCMC methods are themselves part of the larger family of "Monte Carlo" inference methods,
       distinguished by their reliance on random exploration of a space of hypotheses.
+[^2]: Protip: The alpha channel is a very useful tool for showing the density of samples.